NVIDIA/aistore/python/aistore/sdk/obj/content_iterator/README.md

 1. Allocate one `SharedMemory(size=object_size)`.
 2. Wrap it in a `ParallelBuffer`.
-3. Submit all chunk ranges to `ProcessPoolExecutor`.
+3. Submit at most `4 * num_workers` ranges to keep workers busy during result handling.
 4. Each worker writes at its offset inside the shared segment.
 5. Return the `ParallelBuffer` (memoryview into shm).